rocket-pool/RPIPs/RPIPs/RPIP-12.md

   - The total queue length

 ### SaaS

-### Minor cleanup
-- The Full deposit option SHALL be removed
-- Existing queued Half and Full deposit minipools SHALL be assigned before assigning any minipools that are created after the Atlas smart contract is in effect
+Please see [RPIP-13](RPIP-13.md).
+Note that a vote on RPIP-12 (this RPIP) includes RPIP-13, since that is one of the several features specified.

 ### Removal of total effective RPL stake
 With the redstone upgrade replacing the old reward system, we no longer require the total effective RPL stake value.
 It also removes the requirement for the blocker we currently have on creating/finalising minipools while network is "not in consensus".
 It is a low effort change to simplify the protocol reducing gas and improving UX with the following changes:

 - Total effective RPL stake SHALL be removed from oracle DAO submissions
 - All total effective RPL stake calculations and checks SHALL be removed from the smart contracts

+### Minor cleanup
+- The Full deposit option SHALL be removed
+- Existing queued Half and Full deposit minipools SHALL be assigned before assigning any minipools that are created after the Atlas smart contract is in effect

 ## Implementation